La Chapelle de la Mission Haut-Brion Pessac-Léognan 2019 - Second vin

 Wine rated (2021 guide) 92/100

-Subtle, floral character with hints of peony, black pepper, and blackcurrant.
-The tannins are tight, well-integrated, and in harmony with the freshness of the structure.
-Fruity finish with good length.
-A serious wine that deserves a little waiting.
-2024-2037
+A subtle, floral profile with hints of peony, black pepper, and blackcurrant.
+The tannins are firm, well-integrated, and in harmony with the wine’s fresh structure.
+A fruity finish with good length.
+A serious wine that deserves some time to age.
+2024–2037